kmules1/kmules1.github.io/ecumene/classes.md

 permalink: /ecumene/classes/
 ---

 The Ecumene, as a setting, makes available only a subset of playable ancestries in **Pathfinder 2e**.
 These are *Humans*, *Halflings*, *Kobolds*, *Goblins*, and *Elves*.
-Other player ancestries may be chosen, but will need an explanation to be developed in order to integrate them into the setting.
-Additionally, as part of this being a low-magic setting, caster classes and subclasses are limited, both in its probability of appearance and the availability per character ancestry.
+Alternative player ancestries would need an explanation to be developed in order to place them into the setting.
+Additionally, as a low-magic setting, caster classes and subclasses are restricted (in terms of probability) and fragmented (in terms of availability per character ancestry).

+In brief:
+- Arcane Magic is restricted to Elven and Kobold ancestry, as well as those with the Half-Elf heritage

 In short:
 - Arcane Magic can only be accessed by Elven and Kobold ancestry, though Humans have varying degrees of Elven blood that can manifest in the emergence of Arcane power